Emmasheunn/Emmasheunn/README.md

 ## ✨ Here's a peephole into my world ✨

-- 🔭 I recently completed an SQL-BASED personal data analytics project on Sales data.
+- 🔭 I am currently working on a learn-as-you-build data project with python and it promises to be an exciting project.
-- 🌱 I now possess advanced knowledge on Excel and SQL for data analysis, and will be looking to achieve the same feat in Tableau and Power BI for visualizations.
-I will then be moving on to utilizing the python ecosystem to achieve big data milestones 🕶️ I'm excited for the journey 😊 As I should! 😂
+- 🌱 I now possess advanced knowledge on Excel, SQL for data analysis, and Tableau for visualizations and dashboarding.
+I am currently working on utilizing the python ecosystem and I hope to achieve big data milestones with it.
+I will then be moving on to Power BI later on.  🕶️ I'm excited for the journey 😊 As I should! 😂
 - 🤔 I’m looking for an opportunity to satisfy my curiosity about data and its role in driving decision-making.
 - 📫 How to reach me: Email me 📨 at 👉 emmasheunn@gmail.com
 follow me on LinkedIn: [Here 🔗](https://www.linkedin.com/in/oluwaseun-oluwadare-3935b4127)